jmlaur/Web-Portfolio/README.md

 In this repository I include bits of the code that people may find interesting or want to use for their own projects.

 Please refer to the live version here: https://jmlauritsen.com/

+TO-DO:
+- Convert all classes & IDs to camelcase.